nronzel/markdown-editor/README.md

 To me this was one of the biggest lessons learned from this project, and going forward I will keep this in mind and try to implement proper TDD.

 ## Possible Future Features

 - download documents locally
 - share documents
 - templates (Github readme templates, etc.)
 - alternate sign-in methods (Github, Facebook, etc.)

+> final note: the security of my encryption implementation has not been verified or tested.
+The data does get encrypted before being stored, however I cannot verify the security of the encryption as I am not a security professional.
+All encryption should be fully vetted and tested before being trusted with your sensitive documents!

 ---